Julayi: Pre-release business

 In February 2012, it was announced that Telugu film director and producer Dasari Narayana Rao has bought the Andhra Pradesh distribution rights of the film for an amount of ₹23 crore.
 It was also reported that Dasari Narayana Rao will release the film under Siri Media.
 It was reported that it was the highest amount ever paid for an Allu Arjun film.
 It was reported in April 2012 that Ficus had acquired the overseas theatrical distribution rights of the film excluding Singapore and Malaysia.
 In July 2012, it was reported that the satellite rights were sold for ₹5.7 crore to Star Maa.
 Kerala distribution rights were sold for ₹1.2 crore which is a record in terms of Telugu and Tamil films.

 Theatrical

 The film was released worldwide on over 1600 screens on 8 August 2012.
-It is the biggest release of Allu Arjun's career Gajapokkiri, the Malayalam dubbed version of the film was released on 17 August 2012.
+It is the biggest release of Allu Arjun's career Gajapokkiri The Black Prince, the Malayalam dubbed version of the film was released on 17 August 2012.
 The film was also dubbed and released in Hindi as Dangerous Khiladi in 2013.